Trapt: No Apologies and Reborn (2010–2013)

 In March 2010, Trapt said they were wrapping up the recording process of their new record with producer Johnny K. No Apologies was released on October 12, 2010.
 The first single, "Sound Off", was available on iTunes on July 20, 2010.
 Another song, "Stranger in the Mirror", was released for free from the band's Facebook page August 11, 2010.
+The band left Eleven Seven shortly after the release.
+In 2011, the band released the compilation album Headstrong under Cleopatra Records, with which they re-recorded 7 tracks from their self-titled, as well as releasing a new track, "Policy of Truth".

+In 2012, the band signed with Epochal Artists, and in October of that year, announced Reborn would be released on November 20, before delaying it to January 22, 2013.
+The album's lead single, "Bring It", made it to the top 20 on the Active Rock Radio Charts.